pablopunk/iga/README.md

 #### FS to route

-As you might have noticed by the previous examples, `apii` convers your file system into routes as follows:
+As you might have noticed by the previous examples, `iga` convers your file system into routes as follows:

 - `routes/index.js`: `/`
 - `routes/foo.js`: `/foo`